rpmunoz/azure_ml/README.md

-# azure_ml
+# ESO_uves
-Tutorials and scripts for training machine learning models using Azure ML
+Development of machine learning models for Astronomy